Beccles Community Choir 2021 sessions

 - Please bring your own pen or pencil if you wish to make notes on your lyric sheets.

-- Chairs will be situated with spacing of 1-metre width and 3-metre depth.
-Please do not move or re-position chairs.
+- Chairs will be placed prior to arrival.
+Please do not move or re-position them.

 - I will take a register as part of the Track & Trace procedure, keeping details for 21 days and then shredding them.